Micro-Influencer Marketing

 Marketers Will Spend $5.89 billion on Influencer Marketing in 2024 (a 14.7% YoY increase)

-Brands are ramping up their influencer investments and product seeding a crucial piece of it all.
+Brands are ramping up their creator campaigns and PR seeding programs are a crucial piece of the puzzle.

 Because influencers aren’t shying away from free product posts and neither are audiences!